-- 5.17 The provision of and uptake of childcare (or lack thereof) should also be seen in the overall context of overcoming wider barriers to parental employment - including employability skills.
-Childcare alone will not be sufficient to maximise the economic participation of parents, but should be delivered in a way which facilitates parents to overcome barriers to work. - 5.18 Specific barriers14 include: - mainstream employment programmes do not always address the needs of mothers trying to get into, or back into, work; - confidence is a key issue in getting low skilled women into the labour market, but also getting women to return after a period of time out; - childcare greatly effects women in work, both in the shortterm (e.g. the ability to deal with sickness of their child) and with their long term career (which may be effected if they are unable to return to work in the same type of role); - 5.19 Recommendation: The Commission calls for childcare provision in Northern Ireland to take account of the conditions that would facilitate parents to enhance their employability skills, return to work and/or maximise their contribution to the economy.
+- 4.16 Current economic policy is centred on maximising the proportion of the available workforce in work and contributing to the economy.
+Aligned to this, the benefits and welfare reform agenda will seek to move people to return to, or take up employment.
+Under 'Making Work Pay'18 the Government's stated aim is to ensure that all families will be better off working than on benefits. - The provision of and uptake of childcare (or lack thereof) should also be seen in the overall context of overcoming wider barriers to parental employment including employability skills.
+Childcare alone will not be sufficient to maximise the economic participation of parents, but should be delivered in a way which facilitates parents to overcome barriers to work. - 4.18 Specific barriers 19 include: - mainstream employment programmes do not always address the needs of mothers trying to get into, or back into, work; - confidence is a key issue in getting low skilled women into the labour market, but also getting women to return after a period of time out; - childcare greatly effects women in work, both in the shortterm (e.g. the ability to deal with sickness of their child) and with their long term career (which may be effected if they are unable to return to work in the same type of role);